 • Great noise and shock absorption

-New Flooring has to be aired out for a few days to reduce the gym floor smell.
+Note: New rubber flooring has to be aired out for a few days before use/installation to reduce the gym floor smell.

 6. Epoxy/Sealed or Polished Concrete & Concrete Overlays